What do you need to make an ideal iPhone filmmaking kit?

 Manfrotto LumiMuse 8

-Despite being Manfrotto’s biggest and brightest LED light, in their LumiMuse range, it is a portable lighting device, that is an ideal fit for your smartphone.
+Despite being Manfrotto’s biggest and brightest LED light, in their LumiMuse range, it is a portable lighting device – an ideal fit for your smartphone.
 You can control its brightness by adjusting the four-stage dimming button.
 It includes a set of colour filters and a filter mount so you can change the colour temperature of the light as you need.

 Discover the best tripod for your mobile video production